yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/single-zone/aks/helm-chart.md

 ![Kubernetes Dashboard](images/deploy/kubernetes/aks/aks-kubernetes-dashboard.png)

-### Step 4: Install YugabyteDB using Helm Chart**
+### Step 4: Install YugabyteDB using Helm Chart

-Now that we have our Kubernetes cluster up and running, we'll need to perform the following steps to get YugabyteDB deployed: \
+Now that we have our Kubernetes cluster up and running, we'll need to perform the following steps to get YugabyteDB deployed using Helm Chart:

-1. Add the YugabyteDB Helm repo
+#### Add the Yugabyte charts repository
-2. Create a namespace
-3. Install YugabyteDB using Helm

 Let’s first add the YugabyteDB `charts` repository by running the following commands: